 If your child consumed any plant—even a non-poisonous one:

 First, remove the plant immediately from the child's mouth.
-Then, immediately call Poison Control at 800-222-1222.
+Then, immediately visit Poison Control or call 800-222-1222.
 They are available 24 hours a day.

 It's also important to understand that a plant can cause a child with sensitive skin to have a bad reaction.
 If you notice any irritation (red streaks around the area, swelling, pus or a lot of discharge) contact your healthcare provider.